RTEMS/rtems-docs/c-user/interrupt/directives.rst

     This parameter is the interrupt vector number.

 ``old_isr_handler``
-    This parameter is the pointer to an :c:type:`rtems_isr_entry` variable.
-    When the directive call is successful, the previous interrupt service routine established for this interrupt vector will be stored in this variable.
+    This parameter is the pointer to an :c:type:`rtems_isr_entry` object.
+When the directive call is successful, the previous interrupt service routine established for this interrupt vector will be stored in this object.

 .. rubric:: DESCRIPTION: